Roosterbear/tips/JS.md

 You know what functions are, don't you?. <br/>
 Is a piece of code that we can use over and over again, avoiding repeat typing. <br/>
 Remember: __DO NOT REPEAT YOURSELF__ <br/>
-The normal functions have the word __function__ and the name of the function and parentheses beside it. <br/>
+The normal functions have the text __function__ and the name of the function and parentheses beside it. <br/>
 Then we enclose the content in curly braces, like: <br/>

 ```javascript